 The five-seat Terrain compact crossover is the smallest vehicle in GMC's lineup.
-Rugged in appearance, the Terrain adds a luxurious Denali trim for 2013.
-Also new for 2013 is a V-6 engine that adds 37-horsepower without any negative impact on fuel economy.
+Rugged in appearance, the Terrain got a new V-6 engine in 2013 that added 37-hp without any negative impact on fuel economy.

 GMC’s full-size crossover, the Acadia, offers seating for seven or eight across three-rows of seats.
-It gets a slight refresh for 2013 with new LED accents and improved interior materials.
-There is also some added safety technology, with a new airbag that prevents driver-passenger collisions in the case of an accident.
+Over the last two years, the Acadia has added optional safety technology like a new airbag that prevents driver-passenger collisions in the case of an accident.
 For 2014, the additions include forward collision alerts and lane departure warnings.

 GMC also offers several variations of its full-size Yukon SUV.
 The standard Yukon offers seating capacity between seven and nine passengers depending on seating configuration.
 If you desire more fuel economy without sacrificing utility, then the Yukon Hybrid might fit the bill, and it also comes with a much longer list of standard features including tri-zone automatic climate control and leather upholstery.

 There are also a couple versions of the Yukon XL, the half-ton Yukon XL 1500 and the three-quarter ton Yukon XL 2500.
 The Yukon XL is the biggest SUV GMC offers and the 1500 model can tow up to 8,100 pounds (the 2500 goes all the up to 9,600 pounds).
 On all Yukon variants rear-wheel drive is standard while a four-wheel drive system is optional.

 GMC also builds a line of work vans, called the Savana 1500, Savana 2500, and Savana 3500 respectively.